 • Next Approver Role – Central Purchasing users

 • Approval Status – Pending Approval

-The next action disables these fields so a user cannot manually override them when entering a new P.O.
+The next action disables these custom fields so a user cannot manually override them when entering a new P.O.
 They are:

 • Approval Status